tanben/nr1-synthetics-alerts/README.md

 Synthetics Alert Condition Search is licensed under the [Apache 2.0](http://apache.org/licenses/LICENSE-2.0.txt) License.

->Synthetics Condition Search also uses source code from the [Bluebird](https://github.com/petkaantonov/bluebird) third-party library.
+>Synthetics Condition Search also uses source code from third-party libraries.
+You can find full details on which libraries are used and the terms under which they are licensed in the third-party notices document.